Nexenta/edge-dev/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/nexenta/nedge.svg)](https://hub.docker.com/r/nexenta/nedge)

 # NexentaEdge DevOps Edition
 Fast, feature rich and easy to use File, Block and Object storage for your Cloud-Native Applications.
-It is designed to make it easy to integrate an enterprise class storage system with existing "shared-nothing" style storage, networking and compute services.
+It is designed to make use of off the shelf storage and networking infrastructure and present it as enterprise grade SDS (Software-Defined Storage) solution.

 NexentaEdge deployed as containers on physical or virtual hosts, pooling allocated storage capacity and presenting it for consumption by applications.
 NexentaEdge designed with High-Performance and Data Reduction in mind.
 It provides best in class throughput and latency characteristics while saving overall allocated space with built-in in-line global De-Duplication, Compression and off-line Erasure Encoding.